For the last part of our series on the direction of light in photography we’re taking a look at front light. More specifically:

 2. Pitfalls of front light

 Front lighting is not as dramatic as either side light or backlight, so can be a bit dull in comparison.
-Because there are minimal shadows, the form of your subject is not highlighted.
+Because there are minimal shadows, the form of your subject isn’t highlighted.

-If used correctly in the right setting, I don’t see this so much as a pitfall, however, but rather as differentiation.
+If used correctly in the right setting, I don’t see this so much as a pitfall, but rather as differentiation.
 After all, you don’t always want dramatic light with every shot.
-Sometimes you just want a nice, open, airy, light feel to a photo and we’re used to seeing the world this way.
+Sometimes you just want a nice, open, airy, light feel to a photo.

 Not every subject needs drama.
 This is when front light is perfect.